Illegally Dumped Rubbish

 If you have a complaint regarding litter or rubbish, contact us.
 In most cases we will simply make a formal request to the offender to remove the rubbish to an approved SDC landfill within a stipulated time frame.

-In some cases, we will issue instant fines, particularly when the problem is significantly dangerous or offensive.
+In some cases, we may issue instant fines, particularly when the problem is significantly dangerous or offensive.

 Prosecution can be taken under both pieces of legislation, but it is rare.
 It is the most likely course of action when offenders fail to remove the rubbish, offend repeatedly or when the offence is of such a serious nature that it poses a significant risk to public health.